hanyuanz2000/Semantic_Segmentation_in_Video_Sequences_Competition/README.md

 ## Approaches
 We are exploring three main approaches to address this challenge:

-### 1. Direct Prediction Using U-Net (Supervised Learning)
+### 1. Baseline Direct Prediction Using U-Net (Supervised Learning)
 - **Description**: This approach involves using only the labeled training data with a U-Net architecture.
-Considering the limited training data, we concatenate the first 11 frames along the channel dimension to get a 33x240x160 tensor as input.
+We diretly train a Unet with the labeled data, and use the segmenatation result of the 11th frame as our mask prediction on the 22nd frame.
 - **Rationale**: U-Net is known for its effectiveness in semantic segmentation, especially when dealing with limited data.

 ### 2. Dual-Phase Training Integrating Self-supervised and Supervised Learning

-- **Brief Description**: The strategy involves two distinct phases.
-In the first phase, the goal is to predict the 22nd frame from the initial 11 frames using both unlabeled and labeled datasets.
-In the second phase, the focus shifts to predicting the segmentation mask of the 22nd frame, building upon the work of the first phase.
+- **Brief Description**: This method employs a U-Net architecture solely utilizing labeled training data.
+The process involves directly training a U-Net model with labeled data, aiming to predict the segmentation mask for the 22nd frame based on the ground truth 11th frame.
 - **Rationale**: This methodology aims to harness both labeled and unlabeled data effectively, thereby potentially enhancing the model's performance through a comprehensive learning approach.

 - **Detailed Description**: